 Approximately 27% of the interests in the Original Property Purchaser were, at the time of execution of the Property Sale Agreement, and are held by a privately-held partnership in which Mr. Gerald W. Schwartz (a controlling shareholder of the Corporation) has a material interest and approximately 25% of the interests in the Original Property Purchaser were, at the time of execution of the Property Sale Agreement, and are held by a partnership in which Mr. Schwartz has a non-voting interest.
-At the time of execution of the assignment, the Original Property Purchaser subsequent to such assignment, the Original Property Purchaser holds a 5% non-voting interest in the Assignee.
+At the time of execution of the assignment, the Assignee was unrelated to the Corporation and the Original Property Purchaser.
+Subsequent to such assignment, the Original Property Purchaser holds a 5% non-voting interest in the Assignee.